A Simple Algorithm for Computing BOCP: Introduction

-\begin{itemize*} \item We highlight the circular-arc polygon is one of special cases of the conic polygon, and boolean operation of circular-arc polygons has also many applications. \item We devise a concise and easy-to-operate data structure, and develop a targeted algorithm for boolean operation on circular-arc polygons. \item We analyse the complexity of our proposed algorithm, and conduct extensive experiments to demonstrate its efficiency and effectiveness. \item While this paper focuses on boolean operation of circular-arc polygons, we show our techniques can be easily extended to compute boolean operation of other types of polygons. \end{itemize*}
+\begin{enumerate*} \item We highlight the circular-arc polygon is one of special cases of the conic polygon, and boolean operation on circular-arc polygons also has many applications. \item We devise a concise and easy-to-operate data structure, and develop a targeted algorithm for boolean operations on circular-arc polygons. \item While this paper focuses on boolean operations of circular-arc polygons, we show our techniques can be easily extended to compute boolean operations of other types of polygons (Section \ref{sec:extension}). \item We provide the rigorous and detailed theoretical analysis for our algorithm.
+In brief, given two circular-arc polygons with $m$ and $n$ edges respectively, our algorithm runs in $O(m+n+(l+k)\log l)$ time, using $O(m+n+k)$ space, where $k$ is the number of intersections, and $l$ is the number of {related edge}s (Section \ref{sec:complexity}). \item We conduct extensive experiments to demonstrate the efficiency and effectiveness of our solution (Section \ref{sec:experiment}). \end{enumerate*}

-The remainder of the paper is organized as follows.
-Section \ref{sec:related work} reviews previous works most related to ours, and Section \ref{sec:preliminary} introduces the preliminaries, including some basic concepts, the data structure employed by our algorithm, and the top-level framework of our algorithm.
-Section \ref{sec:our solution} presents the central ideas of our algorithm.
-The details of constructing two new linked lists and traversing them are addressed in Section \ref{sec:two new linked lists} and \ref{sec:traversing}, respectively.
-Section \ref{sec:complexity} analyses the time/space complexity of our algorithm.
-Section \ref{sec:experiment} evaluates our algorithm based on extensive experiments.
-Section \ref{sec:extension} shows our techniques can be easily extended to compute boolean operation of other types of polygons, and finally Section \ref{sec:conclusion} concludes this paper.
+The novelty of our work is threefold: to the best our knowledge (\romannumeral 1) it is the first comprehensive study on boolean operations of circular-arc polygons; (\romannumeral 2) it is the first time to employ the idea ``utilizing related edges'' for boolean operations of polygons, this technique is simple enough to be practical value; and (\romannumeral 3) it is the first output-sensitive algorithm having the potential to approximate to linear complexity for boolean operations of polygons.

+Next, we review previous works most related to ours, and then present our algorithm including rigorous theoretical analysis and extensive empirical study.

-\section{Related work}
+\section{Related Work}